Can I do Yoga?

 Yoga is a gentle form of exercise that won't leave you 'puffed out' and thus avoids placing stress on your heart and lungs.
-But just because Pilates doesn't conform to the 'no pain no gain' mentality of other exercise regimes, don't think that it isn't an excellent route to increased fitness.
+But just because Yoga doesn't conform to the 'no pain no gain' mentality of other exercise regimes, don't think that it isn't an excellent route to increased fitness.
 Working at your own pace and working with mindfulness, you will gently notice your your stamina, strength and flexibility increase; stretching, lengthening and strengthening muscles as you do so.

 Will I lose weight through Yoga exercises?